Explore your career through experiential learning.

 Opportunities abound for clinical hours, whether for nursing students or athletic trainers.
 And for added realistic training, occasionally our nursing and AT majors have done simulation events where they practice an on-the-field athletic injury from assessment to “emergency department” in our state-of-the art simulation labs, with local MDs providing oversight and recommendations.

-The great news is that you will find your professors and the Center for Talent Development are ready and willing to help you make the necessary connections to find the right experience for you.
+The great news is that you will find your professors and the Academic and Career Services Center are ready and willing to help you make the necessary connections to find the right experience for you.

 You may also find that independent research is a great way to set yourself apart.
 Through our Hughes Grant-in-Aid program, math and science majors may apply for funding to pursue an educational experience that’s not available on campus.
 Students have traveled to other colleges in the U.S. and abroad; they’ve done research all over the world and here in South Dakota; and they have experienced career-sparking volunteer opportunities.